preloader

 3

-The Organizer obtains personal data of participants directly from the individuals concerned.
+The organizer collects personal data directly from the individuals concerned.

 4

-Processed personal data include at most: first name, last name, gender, date of birth, PESEL or NIP, address, email address, phone number, age category, club affiliation, country of origin, sports results and achievements, payment status of the entry fee, image, payment details (e.g., bank account number, payer’s details), health status data.
-The Organizer may disclose to the public, especially via the website, press, or industry information guides, part of the aforementioned data, including: first names, last names, sports results, participant images, for the purpose of publishing starting lists in competitions, race results, event coverage, and for promoting the Event and its sponsors.
+The personal data processed may include, at most: first name, surname, gender, date of birth, PESEL or NIP, address, email address, phone number, age category, club affiliation, country of origin, sports results and achievements, payment status, image, payment information (e.g., bank account number, payer’s details), health status.
+The organizer may disclose some of the above data to the public, particularly through the website, press, or industry bulletins, including: first names, surnames, sports results, and the participant’s image, for the publication of start lists, race results, and race reports, as well as for promoting the event and its sponsors.

 5

-Personal data of participants will be processed for the following purposes:
+Personal data will be processed for the following purposes:

 6

-The Organizer may disclose personal data to entities providing legal services, IT services, administrative services, services related to sports classification, including time measurement, Festival sponsors, rescue services including TOPR, and organizer’s employees.
+The organizer may disclose personal data to entities providing legal, IT, administrative services, services related to sports classification (including time measurement), event sponsors, emergency services, including TOPR, and Organizer employees.

 7

-Personal data will be processed for the period necessary to achieve the purposes set out in point 5 above.
+Personal data will be processed for the period necessary to achieve the purposes outlined in paragraph 5 above.

 8

-Within the limits prescribed by law, the person whose personal data is processed by the organizer has the right to request:
+In accordance with the provisions of law, individuals whose personal data are processed by the organizer have the right to request:

-e) data portability, in cases where processing is based on consent or for the performance of a contract;
+5. Data portability, if the data are processed based on consent or for the performance of a contract;

-f) objection to the processing of personal data for the purposes of the legitimate interests pursued by the organizer.
+6. Objection to the processing of personal data for the purpose of legitimate interests of the organizer.

-In the case of personal data processed based on consent, the individual whose data is processed on this basis may withdraw consent at any time without affecting the lawfulness of processing based on consent before its withdrawal.
+In the case of personal data processed based on consent, the person whose data is being processed on this basis may withdraw their consent at any time, without affecting the lawfulness of the processing that was carried out based on the consent prior to its withdrawal.

 9